Klekkende Høj: Burial mound

-The tomb is believed to date from the Neolithic Age, ca. 5500-4800 years old, and is one of the best preserved of more than 100 burial mounds on the island.
+The tomb is believed to date from the Neolithic Age, ca. 3500-2800 BC, and is one of the best preserved of more than 100 burial mounds on the island.
 It is situated a short distance from the road between Tostenæs and Røddinge.
 The tomb is a passage grave, which means that the central chamber within the mound is reached by a connecting passage.
 Klekkende Høj is unusual in that there are two entrance passages running approximately parallel to each other, facing east.
 Within the mound is a central space running approximately north-south, which is divided through the centre by two large stones.
 One passage enters each half of the tomb.
 The entrance passages are approximately 7 metres long and sufficiently large for a crouching man.
 The central chambers are each approximately 4.5 metres long and larger, but not large enough for a man to stand.
 The chambers and passages are constructed from large stones set on edge, which support capstones laid flat across their tops.
 The whole was then covered by an earth mound.